AmgadAshraf/playwright-automation-task/README.md

 To view the HTML report:
 npx playwright test --reporter=html

-To Open the latest HTML report npx playwright show-report
+To Open the latest HTML report: npx playwright show-report